 Associate Degrees

-(Coming Soon!)
 Social Work & Human Services Associate Degree for Transfer (AA-T) - Recommended Course Sequence

 Students completing the Associate in Arts in Social Work and Human Services will be prepared for transfer and work in the social work and human services field.
 Social work and human services are an applied behavioral science that emphasizes the application of behavioral science principles in a variety of cultural contexts.
 Social work and human services students are expected to think critically and scientifically about behavior, to apply the principles of the behavioral sciences, and to understand the role of values in diverse cultural settings.
 As a profession, social work and human services focus on methods for helping people from many different social groups to improve the quality of their lives.